Match Group to Present at the - GuruFocus.com

 PR Newswire

 DALLAS, Nov.
-21, 2022 /PRNewswire/ -- Match Group (NASDAQ: MTCH) announced today that Gary Swidler, Chief Operating Officer & Chief Financial Officer, will participate in a fireside chat at Nasdaq Investor Conference on Tuesday, December 6 at 11:30 a.m.
-British Time (6:30 a.m.
-Eastern Time).
+22, 2022 /PRNewswire/ -- Match Group (NASDAQ: MTCH) announced today that Gary Swidler, Chief Operating Officer & Chief Financial Officer, will participate in a fireside chat at the Barclays Global Technology, Media and Telecommunications Conference on Thursday, December 8th at 8:40 a.m.
+Pacific Time (PT) / 11:40 a.m.
+Eastern Time (ET).
 A live webcast and replay of the fireside chat will be available at https://ir.mtch.com/news-and-events/events.

 About Match Group